odyildiz/Spam-Message-Filter-for-Turkish/README.md

 - **Removing punctiations:** " [.,?!:"()* " These punctuations has removed.
 - **Removing stop words:** Remove stop words that in "stopwordsTR.txt".
 - **Stemming:** If a word has more than 5 letter took first 5 letter as root for stemming.
-- **Term Selection:** Remove all terms occuring at most 4 documents.
+- **Term Selection:** Remove all terms occuring in at most 4 documents.
 - **Classification:** Naive Bayesian Algorithm has used for classification.